boymaas/clocks/README.markdown

                               (. event preventDefault)
                               (return false)))))

+## Active at your routes

+Clocks exports a new route parameter called `PAGE` which can be used to set a prefix.
+For example:

+       (PAGE "/" index)

+Which will generate all the routes neccessary to render all individual blocks of code.

 ## Description

-`defroutes-page` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.
+`defpage` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.

 This is implemented by scanning the source for special forms.